ImperialCollegeLondon/virtual_ecosystem/docs/source/virtual_ecosystem/implementation/hydrology_implementation.md

 vertical downward flow.
-The blue arrows indicate horizontal flow out of the grid cell with solid lines representing water that flows out of each layer in the current time step and dashed lines representing water that originates from upstream grid cells (previous time step) and flows through the grid cell directly to the stream.
+The blue arrows indicate horizontal flow out of the grid cell with solid lines representing water that flows out of each layer in the current time step and dashed lines representing water that originates from upstream grid cells and flows through the grid cell directly to the stream.
 **NOTE!** Top soil and middle soil are currently treated as one layer in the model.
 Subsurface runoff (Q2) and interflow (Q3) are currently not implemented; the river discharge is calculated as the sum of surface runoff (Q1) and the flows out of the